speedment/speedment-doc/pages/maven.md

 | components     | String[]      | Adds one or several components or bundles to the plugin       | `com.company.MyComponent`      |
 | configFile     | String        | Specify a custom location for the `speedment.properties`-file | `<typeMapper></typeMapper>`    |

-Here is an example where we set a number of database parameters for the plugins.
+Here is an example that sets a number of database parameters for the plugins.
 ``` xml
     <build>
         <plugins>